ronaldcotton/ExoSkeleton/README.md

 The original Skeleton html template is lightweight and simple.
 It styles only raw HTML elements (with a few exceptions) and provides a responsive grid.
 Nothing more.

-Exoskeleton aims to update and add features to skeleton.
+Exoskeleton aims to update and add features to skeleton:
+- Updated normalize.css
+- Updated favicons

 ## Browser support